Sober to Start

-Just think, if about a third of the drunk driving problem that kills nearly 10,000 people each year and injures about 350,000 more comes from repeat offenders, and we can reduce their repeat offenses by two-thirds, we can save thousands of lives and prevent tens of thousands of injuries each year.
+Just think, if about a third of the drunk driving problem that kills over 10,000 people each year and injures about 350,000 more comes from repeat offenders, and we can reduce their repeat offenses by two-thirds, we can save thousands of lives and prevent tens of thousands of injuries each year.

 Now it’s not that simple, for a few reasons:

 - Currently, 28 states, plus Washington D.C., require interlocks for all offenders.
 See if your state is one here.
 If it isn’t, we need you to let your legislators know you want this law passed.

 - Even when laws are passed, they are not always enforced.
 We need court monitors to help see if the system is failing us; please click here to volunteer with MADD.